datadreamscorp/PessimisticLearning/README.md

 # PessimisticLearning

-Code supplement for the "The Evolution of Similarity-Biased Social Learning" by Alejandro Pérez Velilla, Bret Beheim &amp; Paul E. Smaldino.
+Code supplement for the "The Development of Risk Attitudes and their Cultural Transmission" by Alejandro Pérez Velilla, Bret Beheim &amp; Paul E. Smaldino.

 ## Repository details